-If you’re preparing for Sweets & Snacks Expo, your team is probably deep in the usual work: finalizing launches, confirming meetings, sorting samples, and making sure the booth and materials are ready.
-All important.
+If you’re preparing for Sweets & Snacks Expo, your team is probably deep in the usual work: finalizing launches, confirming meetings, sorting samples, and making sure the booth is ready.

-Having attended the show in a past life as a CPG guy, I know the energy is going to be around new products, new flavors, new formats.
+Having attended the show before, we know the energy is going to be around leading innovations — new products, flavors, and formats.
 That’s the fun part.
-But the teams that tend to get the most out of it are the ones who pair that excitement with sharper retailer and category-focused storytelling.
+But the teams that tend to get the most out of the show are the ones that pair that excitement with sharper retailer and category-focused storytelling.

 I. How to Turn New Item Conversations Into Commitments